ludovicdeluna/policy/README.md

 A tiny library to implement a **Policy Object pattern**.

-The gem is inspired by
+The gem was inspired by:
 * the CodeClimate's blog post "[7 ways to decompose fat ActiveRecord module]"
-* the part "How to Model Less Obvious Kinds of Concept" from the "Domain-Driven Design" by Eric Evans.
+* the part "How to Model Less Obvious Kinds of Concept" from the "[Domain-Driven Design]" by Eric Evans.

-A **Policy Object** encapsulates a complex business rule of the application domain model in isolation from objects (such as entities or services) following them.
+A **Policy Object** encapsulates a business rule in isolation from objects (such as entities or services) following it.

-Such a separation provides a number of benefits:
+This separation provides a number of benefits:

 * It makes business rules **explicit** instead of spreading and hiding them inside application objects.
 * It makes the rules **reusable** in various context (think of the *transaction consistency* both in bank transfers and cach machine withdrawals).